smithy-security/smithy/docs/getting-started.md

 For example, we can deploy a pipeline for the `golang-project`.

-You can do so by executing `./bin/cmd/path/to/smithyctl ./examples/pipelines/golang-project`.
+You can do so by executing `./bin/cmd/path/to/smithyctl pipelines deploy ./examples/pipelines/golang-project`.

+For example:

+`./bin/cmd/linux/amd64/smithyctl pipelines deploy ./examples/pipelines/golang-project`.

 ### Execute a pipeline